 Irina comes to FAME from her previous role as a Senior Social Worker at Georgina Nurse Practitioner Led Clinic.
 She has extensive work experience in the social service sector, including the delivery of individual (adults, children and youth) and family counseling, case management and group facilitation.
 Irina possesses an MSW and a B.A. in Behavioural Science and is a member in good standing with the Ontario College of Social Workers and Social Service.
 And she speaks five languages!

 eMail Karen Naismith

-Karen attended the University of Windsor for Psychology with a minor in Family and Social Relations.
-She completed the Art and Design Foundation course from George Brown College, and has graduated from the Child and Youth Care program at Humber College.
-Karen coordinates the FAMEkids program, providing individual counselling and psycho-educational group facilitation to children and youth.
+Karen attended the University of Windsor for Psychology with a minor in Family and Social Relations and has completed the Child and Youth Care program at Humber College.
+Karen supports the FAMEkids team in providing individual counselling and psycho-educational group facilitation to children, youth and young carers.
 She utilizes her creativity in the development and expansion of children’s programs, as well as preventative programming for at-risk youth.
-Karen seeks innovative methods to provide knowledge, support and advocacy for individuals in need.
-With a passion for community collaboration, Karen has partnered with CAMH, Jean Tweed Centre, Hincks Dellcrest Centre, and other local organizations to help meet the needs of families.
+Karen seeks innovative methods to provide education, support and advocacy for individuals in need.
+With a passion for community collaboration, Karen has partnered with CAMH, Jean Tweed Centre, SickKids Centre for Community Mental Health, The George Hull Centre for Children and Families, and other local organizations to help meet the needs of families.

 eMail Isaac Thornley

 Isaac studied History, Philosophy, and Sexual Diversity Studies at the University of Toronto.
 After completing his Bachelor’s Degree, he attended Centennial College, where he received a Graduate Certificate in Communications and Professional Writing.
 Isaac is passionate about using communications and content creation to bring about social change.
 He has interests in mental health, gender and sexuality, and science and technology.
 At FAME, Isaac manages social media accounts, markets FAME’s programs and services, and creates engaging digital content.